ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

 approved charter to the IETF Secretariat who records and enters the information into the IETF tracking database.
 The working group is announced to the IETF-announce a by the IETF Secretariat.

+While chartering a new working group, the IESG will decide whether milestones are enabled or disabled for this working group.
+If they are enabled, the IESG will decide whether the milestones for this working group have dates.
+If they do, the IESG will also decide what the granularity of those dates should be.
+Examples of granularity include months, quarters, half-years, IETF meetings, and sooner-vs-later.
+The Area Director is encouraged to discuss these choices with the working group chairs, as the success of milestones is predicated on the chairs updating them in a timely manner.
+While it is expected that this decision will almost always be made as agreement between working group chairs and their responsible area director, in the case of a disagreement the final decision lies with the area director.

 ## Birds of a Feather (BOF)